 V 4.23 Visit visas, leave to enter or an extension of stay as a visitor will be subject to the following conditions:

-(a) no recourse to public funds;
+(a) no recourse to public funds

-UK Visitor Visa Funds Requirements
+What are the UK Visitor Visa Maintenance Funds Requirements?

 - bank statements